mbusigin/disbatch/docs/Design.md

   the tasks' `_id` values.
 If not used, the default order of the query returned by MongoDB will be used.

-The following elements should be created by the DEN automatically when they are `null` or missing, and should be managed by the DEN as tasks are created and
-complete:

-* `count_todo`: a non-negative integer for the number of tasks in this queue with a status less than or equal to `0`

-* `count_total`: a non-negative integer for the total number of tasks in this queue

 MongoDB will create an `ObjectId` for the queue's `_id`.

 ##### Example